|

 Mientkiewicz said.

-mostly empty and deteriorating for several years.
-Now owned by
+sat mostly empty and deteriorating for several years.
+Now owned

-Niles, the city has begun the process of demolishing the building.
+by Niles, the city has begun the process of demolishing the

-Asbestos abatement has begun on the theater building, along with
+building.
+Asbestos abatement has begun on the theater building,

-the old Reisman’s Furniture store next to it.
-They will
+along with the old Reisman’s Furniture store next to it.

-be torn down in the coming weeks.
-The contractor completing the
+They will be torn down in the coming weeks.
+The contractor completing

-demolition is Dore & Associates Contracting Inc. based out
+the demolition is Dore & Associates Contracting Inc. based

-of Bay City, Michigan.
-As some residents have questioned why the
+out of Bay City, Michigan.
+As some residents have questioned

-city did not attempt to salvage the building, Mientkiewicz said
+why the city did not attempt to salvage the building, Mientkiewicz

-that was not a realistic option.“The city is not in the
+said that was not a realistic option.“The city is not

 HISTORY

-the best theaters in the city.
-In 2022, when Niles officials began
+of the best theaters in the city.
+In 2022, when Niles officials

-seeking grants for the demolition, Ralph Tolbert, a member
+began seeking grants for the demolition, Ralph Tolbert,

-of the Niles Historical Society said “It was considered
+a member of the Niles Historical Society said “It was

-the best theater and showed premiere movies.”
-At one time,
+considered the best theater and showed premiere movies.”

-the stretch of buildings contained not only the theater and Reisman’s
+At one time, the stretch of buildings contained not only the

-specials.
-Tolbert said following the Great Depression, many people
+said following the Great Depression, many people liked going

-liked going to the movies.
-He said the theater was popular from
+to the movies.
+He said the theater was popular from the 1930s

 In the 1970s, while the Ohio Bureau of Employment